Everyone wants more web traffic, right?

 I’ve found that this method of answering questions in your content is super effective in bringing in traffic.
 For you affiliate marketers out there, this works especially well if you are talking about a product.
 Just answer all the questions about that product that you can and you’ll gain some traffic from conversational search as, inevitably, users will ask those same questions.
 I should also mention that, while a lot of people know about this new approach to getting search engine traffic, not a lot of sites seem to be taking this approach.

-I hope you are able to take advantage of conversational search and what I have discussed with you today to get some more web traffic from Google!
+I hope that, having read this post, you are now able to use Google’s conversational search to get more web traffic!